snorf/chatclient/ReadMe.txt

 To start chatting, hit the +-button and choose a contact (in the simulator you have to add a contact).
 A chat window will appear and you can enter text.
-Text is sent with the send button or by pressing Done on the keyboard.
+Text is sent with the send button.
+The keyboard is dismissed with Done.
+Hyperlinks are translated to clickable links and a couple of emoticons are translated to smileys.

 Some comments about the choices I have made.